katiyarkartik0/chat-app/frontend/README.md

-# React App with Redux Toolkit, React Router, and Optimizations
+# Chat App Front-End Implementation

 Welcome to the README.md file for the chat app!
 This document provides an overview of your app and its features, technologies used, and how to get started.